tlevine/www.thomaslevine.com/content/!/variables/index.md

 The actual value is 75, so that's pretty close.

 Let's get back to why these two senses of variable are the same thing.
-Our model is an equation with two variables, income per person and life expectency.
+Our fitted model is an equation with two variables, income per person and life expectency.
 Each of these variables corresponds to a column in our data table.